F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 - Residency record and entry/exit history (downloadable from HiKorea or the government24 portal)

-- Financial proof: year-end earned income tax certificate (근로소득 원천징수영수증) for the most recent year filed, OR bank statements showing assets of KRW 300 million or more
+- Financial proof: year-end earned income tax certificate (근로소득 원천징수영수증) for the most recent year filed, OR bank statements showing net household assets at or above Korea's household-median level (around ₩300,000,000 based on the 2022 median)

 - KIIP Level 5 completion certificate OR 종합평가 score report showing 60 or higher